Dmgvol/GhostrunnerRNG/README.md

 ## Disclaimer
 The mod works similar to a game trainer, it reads and modifies game memory, so your antivirus _might_ alert you - that's normal and expected.

+The main memory reading/writing happens when the level is fully loaded(in the first few seconds), so if the game crashes mid-run.. that's not the mod!